 We ask you to join us in taking action to create equity and celebrate diversity.

-Several of our staff and Board leadership are on a critical applied practice path for the next 5 months joining people across the nation in an interactive series on Anti-Racism and Anti-Oppression lead by Yancey Consulting.
-The sessions challenge us to contemplate: "Why are we here?
+Several of our staff and Board leadership joined on a critical applied practice path lasting 5 months joining people across the nation in an interactive series on Anti-Racism and Anti-Oppression led by Yancey Consulting.
+The sessions challenged us to contemplate: "Why are we here?
 What are we going to do with this time?
 How deep are we willing to go?
 How uncomfortable are we willing to get to eliminate systemic racism and oppressive practices within your organization?
 What are we committing to do to build values-aligned relationships that we currently do not have?

 We approach this journey, dedicated to our core values of Community, Education and Equity and stand against systemic racial inequity.
-We are committed to use this time to open our eyes even further to see how our programs, practices and communications truly reflect these values at the farm and garden, and in our partnerships with many other local organizations and businesses.
-We will be setting new milestone targets for 2022, 2025 and 2030, and communicating them to you, our supporters, volunteers, donors and the community we are honored to serve.
+We are committed to act with open eyes to see even further how our programs, practices and communications truly reflect these values at the farm and garden, and in our partnerships with many other local organizations and businesses.
+We will be setting new milestone targets for 2022, 2025 and 2030, and communicating them to you, our supporters, volunteers, donors and the community we are honored to serve and uplift.

-We ask you to join us in taking action to create equity and celebrate diversity.
-Grow It Green has received grant funding for salaries from the New Jersey Conservation Foundation to create two part time diverse farmer apprenticeships this winter.
-We are pleased to take a resource we have that sits on land that belonged to the Munsee Lenape- an urban learning farm dedicated to sustainable growing practices founded by George Washington Carver- with Farmer Shaun- and use it to bring agriculture alive for underrepresented persons interested in a career as a farmer.
+Grow It Green has received grant funding for salaries from the New Jersey Conservation Foundation to create two part time diverse farmer apprenticeships this year.
+We are pleased to take a resource that we have that sits on land that belonged to the Munsee Lenape- an urban learning farm dedicated to sustainable growing practices founded by George Washington Carver- with Farmer Shaun- and use it to bring agriculture alive for underrepresented persons interested in a career as farmers and stewards of the land.